-In terms of Victoria, if you include the caves on public caving reserves, and the caves on private property that we have access to, and the permit caves on Parks land (so we are talking probably 100 caves or more) i’d say 75% have a pitch inside that needs SRT.
-Sometimes its at the entrance, sometimes deep inside, sometimes MASSIVE and sometimes very snug.
-But theres lots of them.
-In fact there are only about 4 or 5 caves where NO gear is needed at all.
-If you count ladder caves as those as needing gear then its more like 85% needing gear of some kind.
+In terms of Victoria, if you include the caves on public caving reserves, and the caves on private property that we have access to, and the permit caves on Parks land (so we are talking probably 100 caves or more) I’d say 50% have a pitch inside that needs SRT.
+Sometimes it’s at the entrance, sometimes deep inside, sometimes massive and sometimes very snug.
+But there’s lots of them.
+In fact, there are only about 10 easily accessible public caves where NO gear is needed at all.
+If you count ladder caves as those as needing gear then it’s more like 75% needing gear of some kind.

 To be a caver in Buchan, you will run out of caves quickly unless you learn SRT.

 So, to be a caver in Victoria you do really need vertical skills eventually.
 Quite a lot can be done on ladders if you don’t mind them, but most cavers don’t like them at all, and when you first do one you’ll understand why.
 They take more strength to ascend, they flail and wobble around, resting is (possible) but harder than on SRT, and when they are against a wall which is more than half the time it’s a pain to get your hands and feet into the rungs.
 As I’ve said in the laddering section, they are all about technique.
 The VLCT Caving Club are well known for using ladders a lot and are happy having developed excellent laddering technique and use of belays, but most of the active cavers will use SRT on anything over 10 metres.
 The only other advantage, again as I’ve stated, is that rub points aren’t an issue on a metal ladder.
 I caved for about a year before starting SRT.
 In Buchan learning SRT opens up dozens and dozens more caves for you to explore.